 - Don’t dilute your samples in a surfactant solution.

-The Qubit® Quantitation Platform uses specific fluorescent dyes to detect the specific molecules of interest, so it is more accurate since it detects only the molecule of interest.
-However, the UV spectrophotometers (include NanoDrop®) use UV absorbance, which cannot distinguish between DNA, RNA, degraded nucleic acids, free nucleotides, and other contaminants.
-The UV absorbance can be unreliable and inaccurate especially at low concentration (<100 ng), and can be of DNA, RNA, protein, degraded nucleic acids, and free nucleotides.
-The Qubit® Fluorometer generates more accurate and precise results across a lower concentration range than those obtained by UV absorbance measurements on the NanoDrop® spectrophotometer.
+The Qubit Quantitation Platform uses specific fluorescent dyes to detect the specific molecules of interest (DNA or RNA, single or double stranded).
+UV spectrophotometers (including NanoDrop) cannot distinguish between DNA, RNA, degraded nucleic acids, free nucleotides, and other contaminants.
+Consequently, fluorometric quantitation is more accurate, especially at low concentration (<100 ng/ul).
 Accordingly, fluorescent quantitation of nucleic acids is recommended in the MIQE (Minimal Information for Publication of Quantitative Real-Time PCR Experiments) Guidelines.

 Fast DNA Electrophoresis (H3BO3 or B2O3·3H2O) Using SB Buffer (Biotechniques 36, 214-216, Feb, 2004)

 - 20 X SB buffer(1L)-dissolve 8.0g of NaOH & 47.0 g of Boric acid in 1000mL (pH ~8.0), and filter with 0.2um bottle-top disposble filter. please make sure they are all disolved before filtering.

 - make 1XSB buffer by diluting 20X solution.